KIDSTAGE Production Programs

 Most KIDSTAGE productions (with the exception of Summer Independent) are directed and designed by theatre professionals, and performed by students.
-All KIDSTAGE production programs strive for the highest educational experience possible.
+All of our youth theatre productions strive for a top-notch educational experience.
 Rehearsals are handled with skill and patience and designed to educate participants about the professional approach to producing theatre.
 General grade/age ranges are listed for each program and may vary slightly from year to year, depending on what is most appropriate for the selected production.

 Students participate in all areas of KIDSTAGE productions.
 Students seeking behind-the-scenes roles may be involved through TTP (Technical Theatre Program), working in management, direction, design, orchestral performance, or technical theatre.
 The technical staff of Village Theatre’s Mainstage shows supports the directors and designers of the KIDSTAGE productions.
 All students involved in KIDSTAGE productions must go through either an audition or interview process.

-The TeenSelect production is a school year production program for our older, more advanced students.
+TeenSelect is a school year production for our older, more advanced students.
 Directed, designed, and produced by adult theatre professionals, the intensive rehearsal process includes script analysis, character development, learning choreography and staging, and strengthening the vocal instrument.
 The result of this program is a fully-produced show.

 KIDSTAGE Originals is a program where students create their own musical with guidance of professional writers and composers.
 The emphasis is on the performer/writer/composer.